Mental Activity (སེམས་, sems / citta)

 • ཙམ་ (tsam, mere): “merely” — excluding (1) the notion that a thing-like mind does this, and (2) a separate “me” using the mind as an instrument.

-མཚོན་བྱེད་ (Illustration): Any moment of sensory cognition (seeing, hearing, smelling, tasting, feeling), mental cognition (thinking, remembering, imagining), or reflexive awareness
+མཚོན་བྱེད་ (Illustration): Any moment of sensory cognition (seeing, hearing, smelling, tasting, feeling), mental cognition (thinking, remembering, imagining), or self-awareness

 “Mental activity is the mere making of something cognitively clear and the mere making of an awareness of something (gsal-rig tsam).”